-On a recent snowy afternoon, I fell down a YouTube rabbit hole so deep that it took nearly two hours to click my way out.
-A simple search for a particular “Schitt’s Creek” blooper reel led to binge-viewing vintage “Saturday Night Live” clips and watching Will Ferrell’s speech at the 2011 ceremony for the Mark Twain Prize for American Humor.
+On a recent snowy afternoon, I fell down a YouTube rabbit hole.
+A search for a particular “Schitt’s Creek” blooper reel led to binge-viewing vintage “Saturday Night Live” clips and watching Will Ferrell’s speech at the 2011 ceremony for the Mark Twain Prize for American Humor.
 The experience made me wonder: How does YouTube know what to suggest to me next?
 And in the same way, how do Amazon, Instagram and Netflix predict products or other content that I’m likely to show interest in?

 The answer is usually collaborative filtering.

 Collaborative filtering is one type of algorithmic “recommender system” that predicts a web user’s preferences based on past experience.
 It sounds complicated, but it’s actually a pretty simple concept to understand.
 There are two popular types of recommender systems.
 Here’s how they break down.